Partner is silent during sex

 Dear no sound from boyfriend,

-Not everyone makes a commotion at climax; it's possible to remain silent while stimulated, including at orgasm time.
-Although he may not express himself verbally, inside your boyfriend may be panting, moaning, and yelling your name, but keeps his mouth shut for fear of letting anyone within earshot in on what's going down.
-Many people — especially when young — are taught that sexual activities — masturbation, oral sex, intercourse, etc. — are best kept secret.
+Not everyone makes a commotion at climax; some people remain silent while stimulated, including at the time of orgasm.
+Although he may not express himself verbally, your boyfriend may be panting, moaning, and yelling your name on the inside, but keeping his mouth shut for fear of letting anyone within earshot in on what's going down.
+Many people — especially when young — are taught that sexual activities (e.g., masturbation, oral sex, intercourse, etc.) are best kept secret.
 This belief remains with many adults long after mom or dad would ever "catch" them in a sex act, but is powerful enough to keep them quiet for a long time.
 His stillness and apparent lack of reaction could also come from feeling nervous, tense, or uncomfortable with part or all of what's going on.
 A few more ideas:

-- Consider what your partner is like during at parties or during conversations.
+- Consider what your partner is like at parties or during conversations.
 Is he normally on the quieter or more reserved side?

 - You may try mentioning to him that you wouldn't mind hearing him express his pleasure.

 - You could also try setting an example for him by expressing your own pleasure (hopefully you have reason to do so).

-It's definitely nice to know how your partner is feeling during sex, so how might you turn up the volume on what he thinks about your intimate times?
+It's definitely nice to know how your partner is feeling during sex, so how might you turn up the volume during your intimate times?
 You could ask him and talk about all this together, rather than rely on news updates from his friends.
-If you approach this subject with him in a calm, supportive way, he might see that it's okay, and even hot and helpful, to talk about this personal stuff with you.
+If you approach this subject with him in a calm, supportive way (perhaps outside of the bedroom), he might see that it's okay, and even hot and helpful, to talk about this personal stuff with you.
 Such talk may not produce more audible and observable pleasure, but you might gain a bit of insight.